 Stone comes from quarries, which have a number of negative environmental effects – and often have to be transported over long distances, adding even further to the cost.
 You’ll also have to make sure your stone siding doesn’t cave in and damage the home’s infrastructure.

 Stone veneer is a popular alternative, providing the same gorgeous natural appearance at a fraction of the cost.
-Veneer is strong enough to resist inclement weather and temperature changes while maintaining its structural integrity, so you won’t have to take the same care as you would with natural stone.
+Stone Veneer is strong enough to resist inclement weather and temperature changes while maintaining its structural integrity, so you won’t have to take the same care as you would with natural stone.